We tested and reviewed over 25+ pairs of men’s running tights to find the best ones for all types of weather conditions and budgets.

 Compression fabric stays close to your skin, to quickly remove moisture while providing muscle support and a comfortable fit.
 The crotch has seamless stitching and soft fabric for a smooth, chafe-free ride.

-An offset zipper by the ankles make these tights easy to get on and off.
-A back pocket provides enough room to carry a small phone.
+A zippered back pocket provides enough room to carry a small phone.

 - Good reflective qualities

 - Warm, but not too thick tights

 - Won’t keep you warm in coldest temps